nolus-protocol/nolus-core/doc/adr/20211130-use-xyz-as-an-oracle-solution-for-feeding-external-data.md

 * external solutions either do not support Cosmos chains or provide market data only on demand, and
 * the security of the decentralized in-house solutions rely on enough staked amounts that fall aside the tokenomics

+## Potential evolution

+* enhance oracle reliability by providing redundancy of the offchain oracle service instances
+* engage validators and their stake to migrate to a decentralized solution

 ## Links

 1. [ChainLink's overview of Blockchain Oracles](https://chain.link/education/blockchain-oracles)